knocklabs/docs/pages/send-notifications/triggering-workflows.md

 ---
-title: Triggering notifications
+title: Triggering workflows
 ---

-Notifications that you design within Knock are triggered from within your codebase by calling the `notify` endpoint and telling Knock _who_ should be a potential recipient.
+Workflows that you design within Knock are triggered from within your codebase by calling the `notify` endpoint and telling Knock _who_ should be a potential recipient.

 It's important to realize that calling `notify` in Knock may result in no messages being sent to your users.
-This is because calling `notify` will trigger a notification's workflow to be executed, but your end users may have indicated through their `preferences` that they don't wish to be notified by notifications of that type.
+This is because calling `notify` will trigger a workflow, but your end users may have indicated through their `preferences` that they don't wish to be notified by workflows of that type.
 The good news is that Knock handles all preference-based opt-outs for you automatically.

-## Triggering notification
+## Triggering workflows

-Notifications are triggered via a call to the `notify` endpoint, which tells Knock to run a specified payload of `recipients` and `data` through the notification specified by the call.
+Workflows are triggered via a call to the `notify` endpoint, which tells Knock to run a specified payload of `recipients` and `data` through the workflow specified by the call.

 ```js
 const Knock = require("@knocklabs/node");